scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/datalogging.rst

 - How many signal can I log?
 - etc

-This information can be obtained using the :meth:`ScrutinyClient.get_datalogging_capabilities<scrutiny.sdk.client.ScrutinyClient.get_datalogging_capabilities>` method, which returns a :class:`DataloggingCapabilities<scrutiny.sdk.datalogging.DataloggingCapabilities>` object.
+This information can be obtained using the :meth:`ScrutinyClient.get_device_info<scrutiny.sdk.client.ScrutinyClient.get_device_info>` method, which returns a :class:`DeviceInfo<scrutiny.sdk.DeviceInfo>` object with attribute :attr:`datalogging_capabilities<scrutiny.sdk.DeviceInfo.datalogging_capabilities>`

-.. automethod:: scrutiny.sdk.client.ScrutinyClient.get_datalogging_capabilities

 -----